pypa/pip/docs/html/user_guide.rst

 .. versionadded:: 26.x

 By default, pip may use cached index metadata when looking for packages.
-If you have just published a new version of a package to PyPI and want to install it immediately without waiting for the cache to expire, use ``--force-metadata-refresh``:
+If you have just published a new version of a package and want to install it immediately without waiting for the cache to expire, use ``--force-metadata-refresh``: